 If You Get 3/7 On This Quiz You're Getting Sucker Punched By Fake News

 Don't worry, it will get better.
-Get many pats from your loved ones, read up on the news, and try again next week.
+Do some reading and stay vigilant, better luck next week.

 You don't always get to the bottom of the story, but you sure know how to dig.
 Keep your ears perked and stay skeptical.